I'm working on a quick-start guide. For now, here's an FAQ.

 Q: I made something cool with the Manta.
 How can I show it off?

-A: Post it to the forum!
+A: Post it to the Manta-Users google group or the facebook page!
 Or put it on Youtube or Vimeo or SoundCloud and tell

 people about it on some internet forum.
 Also, email me so I can check it out!